Bula!

 19. Put your angling skills to the test

-Be sure to note the months where specific fishes would populate the waters!
-You might be disappointed when you can’t seem to catch that blue marlin on a December.
-Another thing to take note is that villages have rights over nearby reefs and any fishes caught in it, so check with the locals before you throw your line in!
+Be sure to note the months when specific fishes would populate the waters!
+You might be disappointed when you can’t seem to catch that blue marlin in December.
+Another thing to take note of is that villages have rights over nearby reefs and any fish caught in them, so check with the locals before you throw your line in!

 20. Learn to prepare Fijian sashimi